antoniomika/sish/README.md

         The length of the random subdomain to generate (default 3) -sish.usegeodb
-        Whether or not to use the maxmind geodb -sish.whitelistedcountries string
+        Whether or not to use the maxmind geodb -sish.verifyssl
+        Whether or not to verify SSL on proxy connection (default true) -sish.whitelistedcountries string
         A comma separated list of whitelisted countries -sish.whitelistedips string